 Since military credit unions were created specifically to meet the needs of service members, they might be more familiar with the details and nuances of military life and can help you navigate the borrowing process accordingly.

-If you’re considering getting your auto loan from a military credit union, here are two options.
+If you’re considering getting your auto loan from a military credit union, here are two credit union options and one military bank option.

 Navy Federal Credit Union